Cat Peeing on Bed: What Your Cat Is Trying to Tell You

 Why Punishment Makes It Worse

-If you yell at your cat, lock them out of the bedroom, or use punishment, you increase their anxiety, which makes the bed-peeing worse.
+If you yell at your cat, lock her out of the bedroom, or use any form of punishment, you increase her anxiety, which makes the bed-peeing worse.
+Your cat does not connect the punishment with the behavior.
+She simply learns that you are unpredictable and frightening, which deepens her insecurity and drives more stress-based elimination.

 Emergency Checklist: What to Do Right Now